fleshofcat/pyqt_rest_client/README.md

         return app.exec_()
     ```

-As a result you will get a list of pets from petstore.swagger.io into your terminal
+As a result you will get a list of pets from petstore.swagger.io into your terminal.

 ### Response deserialization

-You can return deserialized data from requests with [pydantic](https://pydantic-docs.helpmanual.io/)
+You can deserialize the data from requests with [pydantic](https://pydantic-docs.helpmanual.io/).

 ``` python
 # usage_example/petstore_api.py